-We have a very old mechanism for drilling holes in iron.
+We have a very old mechanism for drilling holes.

 How would you drill a hole in metal if you didn't have a modern twist drill?
 You would need to find the answer if you wanted to attach metal bars to a box or a cart.

 In the Smiddy we have a "Boring Beam".
 It's not exactly an inspiring name, but that's what it is called.
 It is a very rare old device for drilling holes in iron.
 The design dates back to at least the 18th century.